onthebusiness/harelang.org/content/style.md

 	do_work(lots, of, parameters);
 ```

-## J. Arithmetic expressions
+## J. Expressions and operators

-1. Spaces MUST be placed before and after binary arithmetic operators
+1. Spaces MUST be placed before and after binary operators (e.g. `/`, `&&`).
-   (e.g. `/`).
-2. A space MUST NOT be placed between a unary arithmetic operator (e.g. `!`) and
+2. A space MUST NOT be placed between a unary operator (e.g. `-`, `!`) and its
-   its operand.
+   operand.
 3. A space MUST NOT be placed between the `(` and `)` operators and the inner
    expression.
-4. When breaking a long line at a binary operator, the operator SHOULD be placed
+4. When breaking a long line at a binary operator, the operator SHOULD be
-   on the second line.
+   placed on the second line.

 **CORRECT**